-We’ve found nine of London’s best parks that you’re legally allowed to fire up a BBQ in.
+We’ve found seven of London’s best parks that you’re legally allowed to fire up a BBQ in.

 Sometimes, when it’s as baking hot as it has been, you just want to hide away in a cold, dark room.
 But, other times, you want to get out their and soak up the sunshine with a hot dog.
 Amirite?

 Thing is, it’s often hard to know where you’re allowed to go with that £5 disposable BBQ you spontaneously picked up from Tesco.
 Most parks don’t allow anything that resembles a fire, particularly the Royal Parks.
-There’s actually a very limited number of public spaces that you’re allowed to cook up a barbie, and you could avoid a hefty fine by reading this article.
+There’s actually a very limited number of public spaces that you’re allowed to cook up a barbie, and you could avoid a hefty fine by reading this guide to flame-friendly London parks.
 Aren’t we nice?

 1. Highbury Fields, Islington